apache/airflow/docs/helm-chart/adding-connections-and-variables.rst

 Airflow supports Variables which enable users to craft dynamic DAGs.
 You can set Variables in Airflow in three ways - UI, commandline, and within your DAG file.
 See :doc:`/howto/variable` for more.

-With Helm chart, you can also inject environment variables into airflow.
+With the Helm chart, you can also inject environment variables into Airflow.
 For example, in a yaml file to override values of interest in the ``env`` section of the ``values.yaml`` file.

 .. code-block:: yaml